yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 yuzu is not the only [project](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) affected by this completely arbitrary limitation–it has been a complaint for quite a long time.

-To work around this limitation, byte[] {{< gh-hovercard "12466" "inserts a layer" >}} between the software page table and the host mapping system, constantly tracking the heap allocations made by programs and automatically recycling some less recently used mappings, which causes some stuttering―but better than a game crash.
+To work around this limitation, byte[] {{< gh-hovercard "12466" "inserts a layer" >}} between the software page table and the host mapping system, constantly tracking the heap allocations made by programs and automatically recycling some less recently used mappings, which causes some stuttering―but that's better than a game crash.
 Collection will reduce the number of mappings to around half of the 65530 limit most systems ship with.

 Yep, 64k is not enough for everyone.